NeuralSec/NeuralSec.github.io/_pages/about.md

 - Object detection (IEEE TCYB)
 - Code (IEEE TDSC/TIFS)

-For prospective students and researchers interested in collaboration: Please feel free to email me if these align with your research interests.
+For prospective students and researchers interested in collaboration: Please feel free to shoot me an email if these align with your research interests.

 ---